goldlabel-apps/goldlabelopensource/gatsby/src/markdown/about/isomorphic.md

 keywords: "How, Key Concept, JavaScript, Isomorphic, React"
 order: 200
 ---
+In a world of a million different platforms, frameworks, devices and runtime engines; this code runs on them all.
+Pure JavaScript.
+Vanilla ES6 flavoured.

 ## Deploy the same JavaScript code everywhere

 > In the world of JavaScript the fact code can be shared across devices with a JavaScript runtime could be called "**Isomorphic**"